- About eleven million Uighurs—a mostly Muslim, Turkic-speaking ethnic group—live in the northwestern region of

 The Chinese government has reportedly detained more than a million Muslims in reeducation camps.
 Most of the people who have been arbitrarily detained are Uighur, a predominantly Turkic-speaking ethnic group primarily from China’s northwestern region of Xinjiang.

 Human rights organizations, UN officials, and many foreign governments are urging China to stop the abuses, which the United States has described as genocide.
 But Chinese officials maintain that what they call vocational training centers do not infringe on Uighurs’ human rights.
-They have refused to share information about the detention centers, however, and prevent journalists and foreign investigators from examining them.
+They have refused to share information about the detention centers, and prevented journalists and foreign investigators from examining them.
 However, internal Chinese government documents leaked in late 2019 have provided important details on how officials launched and maintain the detention camps.

 When did mass detentions of Muslims start?

 Some eight hundred thousand to two million Uighurs and other Muslims, including ethnic Kazakhs and Uzbeks, have been detained since April 2017, according to experts and government officials [PDF].
 Outside of the camps, the eleven million Uighurs living in Xinjiang have continued to suffer from a decades-long crackdown by Chinese authorities.

 Most people in the camps have never been charged with crimes and have no legal avenues to challenge their detentions.
 The detainees seem to have been targeted for a variety of reasons, according to media reports, including traveling to or contacting people from any of the twenty-six countries China considers sensitive, such as Turkey and Afghanistan; attending services at mosques; having more than three children; and sending texts containing Quranic verses.
 Often, their only crime is being Muslim, human rights groups say, adding that many Uighurs have been labeled as extremists simply for practicing their religion.